 I came here in March and May of 2013.

 Bloody Mary’s and Mexican beer are elemental things to kick-off proceedings with a hangover.

 Empanada De Costilla – slow roasted short rib, oaxaca cheese, ancho bbq, crema $11.
 Slow roasted means food nirvana to me and these piping hot empanadas were no exception.
-The filling flavour was deeply rich and that pastry was fresh from the fryer crispy.
+The filling flavour was deeply rich and that pastry was fresh from the fryer ‘crispy’.
 The tanginess of the bbq sauce gives each mouthful balance.

 On the left Camarones en Barbacoa – chipotle barbecued gulf shrimp, cumin slaw, roasted tomato, avocado, flour tortilla $12.
-I can only describe it as 2 bites of deliciousness, the reasons are obviously once you bite into it, the prawns have a subtle charred flavour and cumin with the freshness of the vegetables lifts the palate.
+I can only describe them as 2 bites of deliciousness, the reasons are obvious once you bite into it, the prawns have a subtle charred flavour and cumin with the freshness of the vegetables lifts the dish.
 To the right we have the Al Pastor – spit roasted Berkshire pork, pasilla negro, roasted pineapple & onion, avocado queso cotija $10.
 Cubes of quality spiced pork with that deep roasted flavour with all those goodies in a taco?
 Seriously you couldn’t ask for more.

 Baja fish – charred octopus, citrus slaw, avocado, radish, cilantro, jalapeño aioli $12.
 Squeeze that lime into the tender thick slices of octopus – the soft taco is the perfect vehicle to carry it into your mouth.
 Wonderful.